labex-labs/open-source-labs/rust/rust-book/lab-ch03-03-how-functions-work/step4.md

   |          - help: remove this semicolon
 ```

-The main error message, `mismatched types`, reveals the core issue with this
-code.
-The definition of the function `plus_one` says that it will return an
-`i32`, but statements don’t evaluate to a value, which is expressed by `()`,
-the unit type.
-Therefore, nothing is returned, which contradicts the function
-definition and results in an error.
-In this output, Rust provides a message to
-possibly help rectify this issue: it suggests removing the semicolon, which
-would fix the error.
+The main error message, `mismatched types`, reveals the core issue with this code.
+The definition of the function `plus_one` says that it will return an `i32`, but statements don't evaluate to a value, which is expressed by `()`, the unit type.
+Therefore, nothing is returned, which contradicts the function definition and results in an error.
+In this output, Rust provides a message to possibly help rectify this issue: it suggests removing the semicolon, which would fix the error.